 The large panels in each strip are a great place to feature fun prints and there are no seams to match up.
 The background panels are great for a solid fabric to feature an interesting quilting motif or a nice patterned fabric.
 I'm a firm believer in using a striped binding whenever reasonable and I'm happy I went with this black and white stripe.
 It made me a little dizzy to look at the yardage, but these skinny little strips are just perfect!

 You can see my goal in this post.
 Linking up to OMG October Finish Link-Up and TGIFF at Anja Quilts.
+I've also linked up to the 2017 Q4 Finish Along link up.
+See my whole Q4 list here.

 I'm pleased to announce that my first self-published pattern is available on Craftsy!
 Last Fall, I designed the Zoom Zoom quilt that I gave to our 4-year-old friend who had just become a big brother.
 The race car fabric was from my stash and I designed the cuddle quilt to feature the fun print.
 From that design I created the Back and Forth baby quilt pattern for you.
 This new version features Guppies for Lunch by Michael Miller Fabrics and coordinating Kona Solids.
 It would also be lovely featuring a different novelty or floral print.